jordoncodes/swift-disguise/README.md

 ## Features:
 The main features of this API are: changing a player's name, changing a player's skin, giving the player a prefix/suffix using a scoreboard team packet.
 If you want a new version, feel free to make an issue!

-# This is early in development and WILL change.
+# This is early in development and WILL change!
-# You can download in the releases section.
-Or on [SpigotMC](https://www.spigotmc.org/resources/nicknamer-api.115002/)
+# You can download in the releases section, on [SpigotMC](https://www.spigotmc.org/resources/nicknamer-api.115002/) or on [PaperMC Hangar](https://hangar.papermc.io/onlyjordon/Nicknamer-API).

 ## Basic Usage